-It's true that if you apply to 200 companies, you technically have a better chance of getting a job than if you only apply to 20.
-There are flaws to this strategy, though.
+It's true that if you apply to 200 companies, you technically have a better chance of getting a job than if you apply to only 20.
+There's a major flaw to this strategy, though.

 If you're applying to 200 companies, you're not going to be able to effectively personalize your cover letter and resume to each of those employers.
-It's better to concentrate on the 20 companies, research their needs and write targeted letters specifically to each one.
-If you don't get a phone call from those 20, then expand to the next 20.
+It's better to concentrate on the 20 companies, research their needs, and write targeted letters specifically to each one.
+If you don't get a phone call from those 20, then move on to the next 20.

 Contacts in a Company

-The first headhunter is paid by the media company to find qualified candidates for job openings.
-You can send your materials to this service in the hopes that it will pass you along to clients.
+The first kind is paid by the media company to find qualified candidates for job openings.
+You can send your materials to this kind of headhunter in the hopes they will pass them along to clients.
 The downside is that you'll likely never know if or when your resume is being sent out.

-A second type of headhunter charges you for its services.
+A second type of headhunter charges you for their services.
 Because you're the client, you'll get much more feedback about your work and how you're being marketed for job openings.

-With most headhunters, their focus is getting paid by someone for their services.
-That means it's likely that your resume is going out with dozens of others.
+With most headhunters, their focus is, understandably, getting paid by someone for their services.
+That means it's likely that your resume is always going out with dozens of others.
 However, the second type of headhunter might know about unadvertised openings and could increase your job prospects in a very meaningful way.

 Using a talent agent may make you feel like a Hollywood hotshot.
-However, there are many pros and cons of hiring an agent to help in your media job search.
+However, there are many cons as well as pros to hiring an agent to help in your media job search.

 A talent agent works for you, but be prepared to pay.
 You may have to pay upfront fees, but it's more common to pay part of your salary if an agent finds you a job.
-If she also negotiates your media contract, you'll probably pay even more, possibly 10% of your salary.
+If they also negotiate your media contract, you'll probably pay even more, possibly 10 percent of your salary.

-It takes a great deal of research before committing to an agent who you believe is the right one for you.
+You should do a great deal of research before committing to an agent who you believe is the right one for you.
 After all, you'll be forking over money, so you shouldn't sign with just anybody.

 Some agents have dozens of clients.
 The best agents will find out about an opening and concentrate on marketing the client who's best for the job.
 Others will market several clients, not caring which one gets hired as long as they get paid for their representation.